 Where to go get vaccinated?

-Reminder, in Belgium, preventive vaccination is for men who have sex with men and transgender people.
+Reminder, in Belgium, preventive vaccination is for men who have sex with men and transgender people who have never been vaccinated.
 Post exposition vaccination is possible after an exposition to an infected person that happened less than 4 days ago (or less than 14 days ago if you're immunocompromised).
 See the paragraph above.

 If you already go to a centre for PrEP/HIV follow-up, we highly recommend you to book a vaccination appointment with the same hospital.